Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains: Literature Review

-DRL is a combination of RL with deep learning (DL) which promises to scale to previously intractable decision-making problems, i.e., environments with high dimensional state and action spaces.
-DL is rooted into artificial neural networks (ANNs) \citep{lecun2015deep}, which are universal approximators capable of providing an optimal approximation of \textit{highly nonlinear functions}.
+In this respect, deep reinforcement learning is a combination of RL with deep learning (DL) which promises to scale to previously intractable decision-making problems, i.e., environments with high dimensional state and action spaces.
+DL is rooted into artificial neural networks (ANNs) \cite{LeCun2015}, which are universal approximators capable of providing an optimal approximation of \textit{highly nonlinear functions}.
 In practice, function parameters $\theta$ are adjusted during the learning process in order to maximize the expected return (or, alternatively, to minimize the TD error).